getsentry/sentry-docs/src/collections/_documentation/platforms/dotnet/nlog.md

 > NOTE:
 The SDK only needs to be initialized once.
 If a `DSN` is made available to this integration, by default it **will** initialize the SDK.
 If you do not wish to initialize the SDK via this integration, set the `InitializeSdk` flag to **false**.
 Not providing a DSN or leaving it as `null` instructs the integration not to initialize the SDK and unless another integration initializes it or you call `SentrySdk.Init`, the SDK will stay disabled.

+> Minimum log level
+Two log levels are used to configure this integration (see options below).
+One will configure the lowest level required for a log message to become an event (`MinimumEventLevel`) sent to Sentry.
+The other options (`MinimumBreadcrumbLevel`) configures the lowest level a message has to be to become a breadcrumb.
+Breadcrumbs are kept in memory (by default the last 100 records) and are sent with events.
+For example, by default, if you log 100 entries with `logger.Info` or `logger.Warn`, no event is sent to Sentry.
+If you then log with `logger.Error`, an event is sent to Sentry which includes those 100 `Info` or `Warn` messages.
+For this to work the `SentryTarget` needs to receive all log entries in order to decide what to keep as breadcrumb or sent as event.
+Make sure to set the `NLog` `LogLevel` configuration to a value lower than what you set for the `MinimumBreadcrumbLevel` and `MinimumEventLevel` to make sure `SentryTarget` receives these log messages.

 The SDK can also be configured via `NLog.config` XML file: